akvo/akvo-flow-docs/docs/fieldapp/4-surveys-to-device/4-1-getting-surveys-on-device.rst

    :width: 550 px
    :align: center

-8. Click 'Generate' to create the boostrap file.
+8. Click 'Generate' to create the bootstrap file.
 The file will be send to the email address you provided.
 You will see a Request submitted pop-up window.
 Click OK, and then check your email for the Bootstrap file.

 .. figure:: ../img/6-getting-surveys-9.png
    :width: 250 px